Discovering the history and beauty of Dead Indian Pass in Wyoming

 Is Wyoming 296 paved?

 The road to the summit is totally paved.
-It’s called Wyoming Highway 296 (WYO 296) also known as the Chief Joseph Scenic Byway and Dead Indian Hill Road.
+It’s called Wyoming Highway 296 (WYO 296), also known as the Chief Joseph Scenic Byway and Dead Indian Hill Road.

 How long is Dead Indian Pass?

-The pass is 73.86km (45.9 miles) long, running from WY-120 to US-212 (Beartooth Highway).
+The pass is 73.86 km (45.9 miles) long, running from WY-120 to US-212 (Beartooth Highway).
 The drive has very steep sections.

 Is Dead Indian Pass open?

-Set high in the Absaroka Range, access to the pass is typically open all year round, but winter weather may cause restrictions and closures due to dangerous weather conditions.
-Keep an eye on weather because snowstorms can temporarily close it, or at least make the drive risky.
+Set high in the Absaroka Range, access to the pass is typically open all year round, but winter weather may cause restrictions and closures due to dangerous conditions.
+Keep an eye on the weather because snowstorms can temporarily close it, or at least make the drive risky.